"What is Different Between These Datasets?" A Framework for Explaining Data Distribution Shifts: Discussion

 \paragraph{There is no guarantee of actionability:} The actionability of insights and explanations generated from our analysis may vary based on the task.
 A generated insight can be very actionable if a difference between datasets can be directly fixed by tuning a parameter in the generative algorithm or changing the data sampling and collection strategy.
-For instance, in Section \ref{sec:nlp_part1_exp}, we used prompt engineering to create a new question-answering dataset that has attributes closer to those of the human dataset.
-In other cases, the explanation may not directly translate to an obvious modification of the dataset, but can be used for exploratory data analysis.
+While our explanation is most useful for understanding the differences, it might be harder to design algorithms to actually mitigate those differences for the datasets in question.

-\paragraph{For high dimensional data with non-interpretable features, the quality of the explanation may depend on the quality of the latent space:} For prototype-based explanations derived from training discriminators (e.g., in Sections \ref{sec:mnist} and \ref{sec:nlp_part1_exp}), the prototype distances are computed in the latent space.
+\paragraph{For high dimensional data with non-interpretable features, the quality of the explanation depends on the quality of the latent space:} For prototype-based explanations derived from training discriminators (e.g., in Sections~\ref{sec:exp_officehome} and \ref{sec:exp_mammo}), the prototype distances are computed in the latent space.
 The underlying assumption is that distances in the latent space are meaningful.
 That is, if two examples are close in latent space, it is because these examples share some similar characteristics that are semantically meaningful and interpretable to humans.
-Even if the latent space quality is good, it is not clear whether PaCMAP projections of the space can maintain global structure when the input data is extremely high dimensional (e.g. $1000$s of dimensions).
-The visualizations should therefore be interpreted with caution in these cases.
+In our experiments, the learned summarization prototypes worked well to aid in explaining the differences between two datasets.
+However, they are not guaranteed to be absolutely faithful.
+Users should examine the detailed visualization of the neighbourhood before taking further action.
+For example, there are inconsistent and ambiguous groupings shown in Figure~\ref{fig:10neigh_officehome}, where the neighboring samples contain different objects but the same art styles, leaving the actual difference up to interpretation.
+We also would like to note that even though PaCMAP is optimized to maintain both global and local structure, there is no absolute guarantee of the dimension reduction algorithm's ability to maintain faithful structure in extremely high-dimensional cases.
 See \citet{huang2022towards} for a review on trustworthiness of dimension reduction methods.

-\paragraph{There is no guarantee of completeness:} Prototype methods capture a \textit{sufficient} set of differences between the two datasets but do not necessarily capture \textit{all} differences between the datasets.
-In other words, there may be other ways the datasets differ that are not captured by a single prototype model.
-It is not actually clear that this is problematic in most cases.